 - Metal

 - Hard plastics

 - Soft plastics

 - Glass

 - Stone

 - Pests

 - Paper

-- Wood

-- Lubricants
+- WoodLubricants

 - Paint/coatings (Teflon)

 - Species-specific foreign matter (e.g. bone, cartilage)

-In general, foreign matter detectors (e.g. X-ray or metal detectors) should be used, the necessity is checked in a risk assessment.
-Detection limits, functional tests (including rejection) for the individual devices are defined and demonstrably complied with.
+When using foreign matter detectors (e.g. X-ray or metal detectors), detection limits and functional tests (including ejection) are defined for the individual devices and are demonstrably complied with.
 For products to be delivered to the final consumer, a technically possible detection size for metallic foreign matter of <7mm should be ensured.
 The devices are serviced annually according to the manufacturer's specifications.
 Plastics that are in direct contact with food should preferably have a clear colour contrast (excluded from this are e.g. red E2 boxes customary in the industry).
 Before the production starts, each machine/plant must be inspected for damage.
 In case foreign matter (including metal-detected units) are found, measures must be defined and product hazards must be safely excluded.
 Foreign matter findings are categorised, the frequency of occurrence, the cause of entry and the measures taken are evaluated (e.g. evaluation of complaints, process inspections, error messages).